kcrossen/CloudWatch_Remote_Monitor/README.md

 ```
 $ pip install pyinstaller
 ```
-Also to make the launched app's icon yours rather than the Kivy replace all of the png files in <path to your python>/site-packages/kivy/data/logo with your own pngs.The Kivy-OSX-Build_Kit.zip contains an example set of pngs.
+Also to make the launched app's icon yours rather than the Kivy icon, replace all of the png files in `<path to your python>/site-packages/kivy/data/logo` with your own pngs.The Kivy-OSX-Build_Kit.zip contains an example set of pngs.

-Next set up a directory say in ~/Documents/<your app name>
+Next set up a directory:
 ```
 $ mkdir ~/Documents/<your app name>
 $ cd ~/Documents/<your app name>
 ```
-Then copy <your app>.py into this directory as well as <Your App Icon>.icns, and run:
+Then copy `<your app>.py` into this directory as well as `<Your App Icon>.icns`, and run:
 ```
 $ pyinstaller -F -w --exclude-module _tkinter --exclude-module Tkinter --exclude-module enchant --exclude-module twisted --osx-bundle-identifier com.techview.cwremote  -i <Your App Icon>.icns  <Your App Name>.py
 ```